Five Ways to Know God

 Explanation

 The first step to understanding this argument is to understand the Aristotelian meanings of “potential” and “actual.”
 This is where most of the confusion around this argument comes from.
 People assume this is referring to some sort of Newtonian potential energy, but it is not.
-At all.
-“Potency” is a shorthand reference to the law of noncontradiction: a cup of coffee which is actually 75° is “potentially” 70° because it cannot actually be 75° and 70° at the same time.
+The distinction is a shorthand reference to the law of noncontradiction: a cup of coffee which is actually 75° is potentially 70° because it cannot actually be 75° and 70° at the same time.
 One might say that the cup is not actually any one temperature, but is the average of many molecules.
 Sure, but this only pushes the issue down to the molecular level rather than addressing it.
 The idea of potency and actuality is simply that no being can be in two contradictory states at once.

 The Second Way